mlox/mlox/mlox/mlox_readme.txt

 	directory.
 File formats accepted: Morrowind.ini, load order output of Wrye Mash, and Reorder Mods++.
  -h|--help
-	print this help.
+	Print this help.
  -l|--listversions
         Use this to list the version numbers parsed from your plugins.
         The output is in 2 columns, the first is the version from the plugin filename, if present, the second is from the plugin header, if present.
 Naturally, many plugins do not use version numbers so results are spotty.
 This information can be used to write rules using the [VER] predicate.
+ -n|--nodownload
+	Do not automatically download and update the mlox rules.
  -p|--parsedebug
 	Turn on debugging for the rules parser.
 (This can generate a fair amount of output).